The Tricky Way to Save $30+ on Spirit and Other Budget Airlines

 Bottom Line

-Is this little-known trick worth the savings?
-That's up to you to decide.
+In the end, only you can decide.
 But this is a potentially easy way to make your cheap flights even cheaper.

 Editorial Disclaimer: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.